BadIdeaFactory/biffud.com/src/pages/tldr/5-skyppy/post.md

 ## Skyppy

-When I discovered [inaSpeechSegmenter](https://github.com/ina-foss/inaSpeechSegmenter) from [Institut National de l'Audiovisuel](https://www.ina.fr/)
+When I happened upon [inaSpeechSegmenter](https://github.com/ina-foss/inaSpeechSegmenter) from [Institut National de l'Audiovisuel](https://www.ina.fr/)
 I knew that I had to base our next Bad Idea™ on it.
 INA’s Speech Segmenter segments audio into music, noise and speaker gender.
 Turns out that last bit needs to be approached very carefully.

 Like all side projects I work on, they tend to last years (if not decades).
 I think we’re into our 3rd year with Skyppy.
 It’s been a slow, slow burner.